Reference · Archetypes

 ApproachRecognition over offer.
 Acknowledge their history.
 Discount-led messages are held until the relationship is stabilised.

-What damagesGeneric re-engagement copy.
+What kills the openGeneric re-engagement copy.
 Treating them like a new prospect.
 Discount offered before they ask.

 Common inSkincare, supplements, premium F&B, subscription services.